wibidong/Test-Application-Design/README.md

 9. View Loan Information:
 User clicks on the "View Loan Information" button to view their current loan details.
 10. Loan Information:
-User is presented with information about their loan, including the loan amount borrowed, loan amount remaining, and loan tenure.
+User is presented with information about their loan, including the loan amount borrowed, loan amount remaining, and loan Tenor.
 11. Apply for Loan:
 User clicks on the "Apply for Loan" button to apply for a new loan.
 12. Loan Application Form: